Dragon Ball FighterZ Review - Rock The Dragon | PSLS

 There’s a certain satisfaction when you connect with a swinging kick that sends your opponent into a boulder a few hundred meters away for the KO that makes you want to jump into another match immediately.
 I am now of the opinion that the Dragon Ball license was made more for a 2D-fighter than a high-octane anime series – that is how good FighterZ’s combat is.
 All of the action is wrapped up in what could quite possibly be the best looking game of the generation from an art-style and visual effects standpoint.
 Seeing the iconic moves and costumes and hearing the voices of all the characters just adds to the experience in an indescribable way.

+The game’s primary focus is its online suite, and while the play experience carries over unfettered, there’s a few design issues that get in the way of an otherwise stable experience.
+Jumping into matches can take a while, and having to learn how the multiplayer actually works – after darting from full-capacity lobby to full-capacity lobby, selecting regions and trying to process all of the online tutorial text on-screen – feels like a chore.
+Why Arc System Works didn’t just leave everything to a simplified menu is anybody’s guess, but it’s easy to ignore after you finally jump into a casual or ranked match.
+If you’re prepared to get your butt kicked for a while as you find your best trio of characters, there’s an ocean of strategy and nuance that opens up when fighting human players.

+FighterZ also includes a simplistic Arcade Mode that sees you doing battle against increasingly difficult teams of AI.
+Your results effect the path you take on the mode’s grid, moving to higher or lower difficulty routes after each match.
+As fun as the mode is, my only issue concerns the consistency of the challenge.
+I would almost defeat an opponent in one instance to then be pummeled by them in the ensuing rematch and the same goes for the somewhat inconsistent difficulty spikes between rounds.
+Throughout all the game modes, you’ll be earning Zeni which can be used to purchase Z Capsule packs that include cosmetic items like additional lobby characters and title cards.

 If you’re looking for a fighter, there is simply nothing better on the market than Dragon Ball FighterZ in terms of what it offers as a 2D, high action brawler.
 If you don’t see yourself sinking a lot of time into the game, it still might be worth it down the line just to appreciate the level of detail and care that the developers at Arc System Works have so painstakingly put into this project.
-Those are my thoughts as of now before I jump into the online suite and finish up the story mode, and that’s without discussing the challenging Arcade Mode that could very well be the highlight of the game.
-Make sure to come back for our final scored review for Dragon Ball FighterZ shortly after its official release.
+Regardless, Dragon Ball FighterZ is a worthy addition to the anime’s long-running line of fighter adaptations.

 Dragon Ball FighterZ review code provided by publisher.
+Version 1.02 reviewed on PlayStation 4.
 For more information on scoring please see our Review Policy here.